Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Analysis of WSP Solution Approaches

 \section{Analysis of WSP Solution Approaches}

 In this section we analyse and compare the existing and new WSP solution approaches.
 In Section~\ref{sec:branching-strategies}, we discuss different branching strategies and how they are linked to performance of WSP algorithms.
-Section~\ref{sec:worst-case-analysis} gives an asymptotic worst-case analysis of PBT and PUI\@.
 Section~\ref{sec:newPB-properties} discusses properties of PBPB with respect to both the upper level search for eligible patterns and of the assignment problems that arise at the lower level.
+(For asymptotic worst-case analysis of PBT and PUI please see Section~\ref{sec:worst-case-analysis})\@.